klmcwhirter/oci-shared-images/README.md

 </details>

 > Note that the Microsoft [*templates*](https://containers.dev/templates) and [*features*](https://containers.dev/features) are based on Ubuntu and not Fedora.
-So please do not expect them to work with the images described here whose base image is `ghcr.io/ublue-os/fedora-toolbox:latest`.
+So please do not expect them to work with the images described here whose base image is `quay.io/fedora/fedora:43-x86_64`.
 >
 > Since my goal is to minimize duplication and HD space utilization I am not heading down that path.
 Although the idea is good for a sizeable organization to share working image snippets.
 >
 > I am going to rely on parameterized Containerfiles as a means of sharing work - e.g., [Containerfile.img-dx](./fedora/Containerfile.img-dx).

+While support for dev containers remains in `ocisictl` (for now), because of the downsides mentioned, I am moving to avoid using dev containers.

+_See [tag docker-devcontainer](https://github.com/klmcwhirter/oci-shared-images/tree/docker-devcontainer) to see the last commit where docker / devcontainer support was the default._

 ## Podman Distrobox Compatibility